Seskor910/login-regis/readme.md

   }
 }
 ```
-change the server_name YOUR_SERVERS_IP_ADDRESS with your external IP from intances.
-Also change the PORT to match the port when you deploy the app.
+change the server_name YOUR_SERVERS_IP_ADDRESS with your external IP from intances
 4. Save the file and exit the editor.

 ## Restart Nginx